Skip to Content

 The Club Lounge

-On our arrival from the airport, we were sent up in the lift to the 1st floor for a personal check-in service in the Club Lounge which was an extra benefit that the hotel had kindly extended us.
-This luxurious private lounge is a really beautiful place to relax with figured velvet armchairs, glossy coffee table books about Hungary and more exceptional views out towards the Danube and the Chain bridge from the full length windows.
+On our arrival from the airport, we were sent up in the lift to the 1st floor for a personal check-in service in the Club Lounge.
+This was an extra benefit that the hotel had kindly extended us.

-The lounge also has computer terminals, free wifi and international papers, with complimentary drinks and snacks being served throughout the day.
+The lounge also has computer terminals, free wifi and international papers.
+Complimentary drinks and snacks are served throughout the day.
 There is also the option to eat breakfast in the lounge as a quieter alternative to the main dining room.
-I really enjoyed gathering in the Club Lounge with my parents and sisters to have a chat over a coffee and make our plans for exploring Budapest or to have a lunchtime snack before heading out again.

-The Club lounge is open for members of the Intercontinental Priority Club and Ambassador Loyalty Programmes and can also be purchased as an extra during your stay.
-I noticed that some of the room rates advertised also included use of the Club Lounge and I think that this would be be best value way of accessing the lounge which was really a lovely place to relax, meet with friends or business colleagues.
+I noticed that some of the room rates advertised also included use of the Club Lounge.
+I think that this would be be best value way of accessing the lounge.
+It was really a lovely place to relax, meet with friends or business colleagues.

 The Pool and Spa at Intercontinental Budapest

-Budapest is a city built on thermal springs that feed the public spas like the Gellert and the Szechenyi Baths, but I’ll let you into a little secret.
-The Intercontinental has a fabulous pool and spa that’s tucked away on the first floor and perfect for a refreshing early morning swim or a few languid lengths and a warm up in the sauna after a day’s sightseeing.
+It’s perfect for a refreshing early morning swim or a few languid lengths and a warm up in the sauna after a day’s sightseeing.
 My parents, sisters and I all enjoyed a gentle swim at different times during our stay and pretty much had the place to ourself.
-With such a lovely spa and pool, I think the Intercontinental would be a fabulous place to base yourself for a girl’s getaway incorporating treatments at the hotel with visits to some of the other famous thermal baths of Budapest.

-Pool and Spa at the Intercontinental Hotel, Budapest Photo: Heatheronhertravels.com
+Pool at the Intercontinental Hotel, Budapest

-Pool and Spa at the Intercontinental Hotel, Budapest
+Pool at the Intercontinental Hotel, Budapest

 Dining and more at the Intercontinental Budapest